 - Noise level.
 When and where you pump will determine the noise level that is acceptable.
 If you do a lot of pumping at night while your baby is trying to sleep, then you want to find a breast pump that is whisper quiet.
 Also, if you are trying to discreetly pump while at work, you want to find a smaller and quieter breast pump.
 Otherwise, noise might not be a huge factor for you.
 In any case, it’s nice to have a pump that you don’t have to shout over every time you use it.

 - Breast milk volume.
-A last consideration is how much breast milk you will be pumping at a time.
-If you are a strong breast milk producer and will be getting more than 3 or 4 ounces per pumping session, you’ll want to make sure that your breast pump can accommodate larger collection bottles.
-Some pumps may only work well with 2 or 3 ounce collection bottles, while some pumps can take collection bottles that go up to 10 ounces.
+The last consideration is how much breast milk you will be pumping at a time.
+If you are a strong breast milk producer and will be getting more than 3 or 4-ounces per pumping session, you’ll want to make sure that your breast pump can accommodate larger collection bottles.
+Some pumps may only work well with 2 or 3-ounce collection bottles, while some pumps can take collection bottles that go up to 10 ounces.

 How to Use a Breast Pump

 You’ve done the research and you’ve got yourself a good breast pump.
 Now what?
 Using a breast pump can be intimidating at first, but it’s a pretty intuitive process that gets easier each time you do it.

 Get dressed.
 Before you even think about actually pumping, you need to make sure that you are dressed for the occasion.
 Any nursing top or bra will work just fine.
 If you are going to be pumping in private, you can wear pretty much anything.
 Just avoid shirts with a lot of extra material, as they can just get in the way.
 If you are pumping in public and prefer to be covered up, make sure that your shirt exposes just the breast.
 If not, you can grab a pumping/ breastfeeding cover or blanket to use.